mitexleo/fediroma/docs/docs/configuration/cheatsheet.md

 #### Pleroma.Web.MediaProxy.Invalidation.Script

-This strategy allows to perform external shell script to purge cache.
+This strategy allows performing an external shell script to purge cache.
 URLs of attachments are passed to the script as arguments.

 * `script_path`: Path to the external script.